 Tools for the Internet of Things (IoT) Development

 As the IoT trend is transforming into an industry, the need for reliable and comprehensive developer toolkits is increasing.
 IoT development tools empower teams with the ability to create applications, access specific networks, test hardware responses to application changes and manage updates.

 IoT Development Platforms

-IoT development tools help create smart objects.
-The first thing you need in order to build and launch connected products is a platform.
-There are plenty available today.
+The first thing you need for building and launching connected products is a platform.
 Each platform can be an ideal fit for some applications, but not for others, due to the different characteristics that come with it.
 Below we’ve listed some popular IoT development platforms.

-This platform enables connecting all types of devices and easily developing custom IoT solutions.
-The advantages of IBM Watson are obvious: quick and secure connectivity; an ability to control your data flows; online data analyzing; the visualization of critical risks and the automation of operational responses to them.
+This platform allows for connecting all types of devices and easily developing custom IoT solutions.
+The advantages of IBM Watson are obvious:

 The Azure IoT development platform by Microsoft has some important capabilities.
 It enables you to collect, analyze and visualize data, integrate it with back-office systems, store and process large data sets and manage devices.
 Azure is highly scalable, and it supports a great number of devices and operating systems.